 The speed comes from deciding more at the desk and less at the bench.

-The stability-indicating method ran for the product’s full testing lifecycle: accelerated stability at 40°C/75% RH, real-time at warehouse conditions, and in-use simulation.
+A stability-indicating method like this runs for the product’s full shelf-life testing: accelerated stability at 40°C/75% RH, real-time at warehouse conditions, and in-use simulation.
 The in-use protocol (open the container, add a finger, close it, run it daily for the shelf life) caught variability the accelerated conditions didn’t.
 That’s a separate design decision and worth its own piece.

 Most SME founders and indie brand operators I talk to are at the mercy of whatever their lab runs by default.